netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 Fault Tolerance may often be combined, and
 Evasion can be useful in combination with any other category.

+## Gateways and Proxies {#sig}

+There are gateways and proxies that translate SCION traffic to IP traffic and back.
+These are a special case because they are not used together with a QUIC(-MP) implementation, instead they are, and should be, oblivivous to QUIC traffic.

+**TODO**
+These, along with NATs, will be discussed in a future version of this document.

 # Notable Differences when using QUIC-MP over SCION